 Rule 3: Sessions

-(1) The Committee of Experts of the Locarno Union shall meet in ordinary session on the initiative of, and on convocation by, the Director General.
+(1) The Committee of Experts shall meet in ordinary session on the initiative of, and on convocation by, the Director General.

-(2) The Committee of Experts of the Locarno Union shall meet in extraordinary session on convocation by the Director General at the request of one-fourth of the States members of the Committee.
+(2) The Committee of Experts shall meet in extraordinary session on convocation by the Director General at the request of one-fourth of the States members of the Committee.

 Rule 4: Examination of Proposals

-(1) The Committee of Experts of the Locarno Union shall decide only on proposals submitted to it at least two months before the opening of the session.
+(1) The Committee of Experts shall decide only on proposals submitted to it at least two months before the opening of the session.

 (2) It may, however, by a majority of two-thirds of the votes cast at the meeting, decide to depart from this rule.